 9th (Highlander) Battalion resting at Leith after mobilisation August 1914

 The total regular strength of the Regiment on 4 August 1914 would have been around 2000 all ranks and that of the seven Territorial battalions probably about 5,000, giving a total Regimental strength of some 7,000.
 By the time of the Armistice on 11 November 1918, over 100,000 men had served with the Regiment.
-Of these 11,213 (Over 10%) had been killed, including, on 22 August 1914, Lieutenant G M Thompson (right), the first British officer to be killed in action in the war when on secondment commanding a small force of local troops against German forces in West Africa The number killed equates to roughly 1 in 10, or 10%, of all Scotsmen, of whatever arm or unit, killed on all the WW1 battlefields.
+Of these 11,213 (Over 10%) had been killed, including, on 22 August 1914, Lieutenant G M Thompson (below), the first British officer to be killed in action in the war when on secondment commanding a small force of local troops against German forces in West Africa The number killed equates to roughly 1 in 10, or 10%, of all Scotsmen, of whatever arm or unit, killed on all the WW1 battlefields.
 A staggering percentage from a single regiment. .
 In addition to those killed, over 40,000 were wounded, making a total Royal Scots casualty list of over 50%.
 For information on how to research the service of a particular individual please see the ‘Help on Research‘ partner link.

 Note: There is an interesting comparison between the strength of the Regiment in 1914 and that at the time of the merger into The Royal Regiment of Scotland in March 2006.
 By then The Royal Scots had shrunk to one Regular battalion and a single territorial company totalling around 700 all ranks or 10% of the August 1914 strength in both units and manpower.

 The Regiment served in every campaign except Italy, Mesopotamia and East and West Africa and was awarded 79 Battle Honours.
 The list of these Honours, and the Battalions who won them, can be found on the’ Battle Honours‘ partner link.